-Justine Barker has had a passion for books since early childhood.
-Her first job was at her local library.
-She went on to study law and became a solicitor.
-Justine has had an exciting career working in local government since 2011 where she has been a commercial lawyer and contracts advisor in the procurement department (e.g. drafting, negotiating and advising on large commercial contracts).
+Prior to becoming an agent, Justine was a solicitor.
+She spent most of her career working in government, where she was a commercial lawyer and contracts advisor in the procurement department (e.g. drafting, negotiating and advising on large commercial contracts).
 She’s a keen traveller and has lived in Sheffield, England.
 Italy is her favourite country – so far.
-Justine is also a writer.

-She’s a member of Write Links and the Society of Children’s Book Writers and Illustrators (SCBWI).
-In her free time, Justine loves to read, laugh at her ridiculously terrible cooking and spend time with her husband and two young children.
+In her free time, Justine loves to read, laugh at her ridiculously terrible cooking and spent time with her husband and two young children.

 The role of a literary agent is threefold.
 First, to find talented authors to represent.
 Second, once the author has signed with the agent, the agent will shop the manuscript around with suitable trade publishers.
 Third, the agent will negotiate the publishing contract, collect royalties on the author’s behalf, and pay the royalties on to the author (minus the agent’s commission).